-Lorenzo Jones is the Co-Founder and Co-Executive Director at the Katal Center for Health, Equity, and Justice.
-He has more than 25 years of experience mentoring community leaders and organizing communities to make systemic change.
-As a trainer, strategist, and coach, Jones is sought after by groups across the United States and globally.
-Over the past 15 years, he has served as a strategic advisor and consultant to criminal justice and drug policy reform organizers and campaigns across the country.
-Jones’s leadership strategy focuses on teaching everyday people that they can make the change they want to see, and helping organizers understand the political terrain on which they operate.
+Lorenzo brings more than 25 years of experience organizing communities to influence the political process and bring about systemic change.
+He has developed, coached, and mentored thousands of grassroots leaders for social justice.
+Lorenzo has worked as an organizer, trainer, and strategist with groups across the United States and globally.
+He has served as an adviser and consultant to organizers and campaigns for criminal justice and drug policy reform.
+His leadership strategy focuses on teaching everyday people that they can make the change they want to see, and helping organizers understand the political terrain around them.

 Before launching Katal, Lorenzo served for 10 years as executive director of A Better Way Foundation (ABWF), a drug policy and criminal justice reform organization based in Hartford, Connecticut.
 Under Lorenzo’s leadership, ABWF passed numerous reform bills in the legislature, mobilized thousands of Connecticut residents, and set the statewide agenda for ending the drug war and mass incarceration.

 A sought-after trainer, Lorenzo partnered with the Perrin Family Foundation in 2013 to develop and launch the Building Leadership and Organizing Capacity (BLOC) program to train young people and others as new organizers.
 Now Katal’s flagship training and leadership development program, BLOC continues to train organizers, including participants from local queer, Black, Latina, and youth communities.